Lieke Wevers: 2014–2016

-2017–present
+2017–2024

 In September 2017, Wevers competed at the Dutch Invitational and finished sixth in the balance beam final.
 Then at the Paris World Challenge Cup, she did not qualify for the balance beam final.
 She competed on the balance beam at the 2017 World Championships, but she did not advance to the final.
 After the World Championships, she competed at the Toyota International and finished fourth on the balance beam.

 Wevers took the 2018 season off to rest her body and travel.

 Wevers returned to competition at the 2019 FIG Challenge and won the gold medal with the senior Dutch team.
 Then at the Dutch Championships, she won the silver medal in the all-around behind Naomi Visser, and she won the gold medals on the uneven bars and floor exercise.
 In August, she competed at the Heerenveen Friendly where she helped the Netherlands win silver in the team competition behind Italy.
 Individually, she finished seventh in the all-around but recorded the highest floor exercise score of the competition.
 The following month she competed at the Second Heerenveen Friendly where she helped the Netherlands finish first, and she placed fourth in the all-around.
 She then competed at the World Championships in Stuttgart alongside Eythora Thorsdottir, Sanne Wevers, Tisha Volleman, and Naomi Visser.
 The team finished sixth during the qualification round and qualified a team spot for the 2020 Olympic Games, and then in the team final, they finished eighth.

 Wevers did not compete in 2020 due to the COVID-19 pandemic.
 She returned to competition at the 2021 Heerenveen Friendly and won the gold medal in the all-around.
 She then competed at the 2021 European Championships in Basel where she finished eighth in the all-around.
 She also qualified for the balance beam final where she finished seventh.
 On 27 June 2021, Wevers was selected to represent the Netherlands at the 2020 Summer Olympics alongside Eythora Thorsdottir, Vera van Pol, and Sanne Wevers.
 In the qualification round, the team finished eleventh and did not qualify for the team final.
 Individually, she qualified for the all-around final and finished twenty-fourth.

 Wevers moved to Oslo and began coaching while also continuing to train.

+Post-competitive career

+In June 2026, it was announced that Wevers would become co-coach of the Spanish women's national team, along with Russian coach Anton Stolyar.